 For good sound insulation, the partition must be capable of blocking airborne sound and the construction must ensure no gaps and leaks using which sound can travel around the partition.

-STC or Sound Transmission Class is a single number rating given to panels which indicate the degree of sound transmission loss offered.
+STC or Sound Transmission Class is a single number rating given to partitions which indicate the degree of sound transmission loss offered.
 A higher STC corresponds to a greater degree of sound insulation.

 Sound absorption of a material varies with the frequency of sound.
-NRC is the mathematical average of absorption coefficient of a material at four frequency bands - 250, 500, 1000, 2000 Hz.
+Noise Reduction Coefficient is the mathematical average of absorption coefficient of a material at four frequency bands - 250, 500, 1000, 2000 Hz

 The open plan office model has been widely adopted by companies in India and across the world.
 Although this new model creates an open work environment, it continues to face criticism regarding its acoustic qualities.
 Some advantages and disadvantages are: